 Q. How is vision care covered under the Affordable Care Act?

 A. The Affordable Care Act requires coverage for pediatric vision care as one of the essential health benefits.
-So for children under the age of 19, vision coverage is included in all new individual health insurance plans (with effective dates of January 2014 or later), on and off-exchange.
+So for children under the age of 19, vision coverage is included in all new small group and individual health insurance plans (with effective dates of January 2014 or later), on and off-exchange.
 This means kids have coverage for eye exams, vision screening, and glasses or contact lenses to correct vision problems.

 Vision screening for children falls under the category of preventive care, which means it’s covered at no charge until kids turn 19 (as long as you have an ACA-compliant plan).
 But vision screening is not the same thing as an eye exam.
 Vision screening can be performed by a pediatrician or family physician to identify or detect vision difficulties.
 The screening may not diagnose the child’s condition, but it can indicate whether the screening should be followed up with a comprehensive exam.